Counting (music)

-In music, counting is a system of regularly occurring sounds that serve to assist with the performance or audition of music by allowing the easy identification of the beat.
+In music, counting is a system of regularly occurring way to teach or learn the rhythm of a song to assist with the performance or audition of music by allowing the easy identification of the beat.
 Commonly, this involves verbally counting the beats in each measure as they occur, whether there be 2 beats, 3 beats, 4 beats, or even 5 beats.
 In addition to helping to normalize the time taken up by each beat, counting allows easier identification of the beats that are stressed.
 Counting is most commonly used with rhythm (often to decipher a difficult rhythm) and form and often involves subdivision.

 Introduction to systems: numbers and syllables

 The method involving numbers may be termed count chant, "to identify it as a unique instructional process."